 - Foraging toys: These are toys that you can fill with appropriate food treats that your parakeet must find and dig out of the toy.

 - Bell toys: These are another favorite, but be sure to only purchase toys with bird-safe bells.
 These bells are tubular, and the clacker is concealed well within so it doesn't pose a choking hazard.

-- However, do not keep him isolated as you want him to get used to activity in the home.
+Give your new pet 48 hours to destress and relax.
+You, and others, should avoid being around their cage during their destress time.
+However, do not keep them completely isolated as you want him to get used to activity in the home.
 An area where people are often such as a living room is a good choice.

 If Your Parakeet Is Not Used to Being Handled